Phonics and Early Reading

 Teaching reading: Reading practice sessions three times a week

-• We teach children to read through reading practice sessions twice times a week.
-These:
+We teach children to read through reading practice sessions at least three times a week.

 Home reading